NASA CubeSats capture farewell image of InSight's new home

-In the wake of the incredibly good news that NASA's InSight stuck its Martian landing, you'd be forgiven for letting the heroic efforts of MarCO A and B slip your mind -- but they won't let you forget.
+In the wake of the incredibly good news that NASA's InSight stuck its Martian landing Monday, you'd be forgiven for letting the heroic efforts of MarCO A and B slip your mind.
+But they won't let you forget.

-Snapped as a farewell, this image of Mars comes Monday from MarCO B, one of the two MarCO CubeSats that were originally launched on the same rocket that sent InSight on its course to the Red Planet.
-It may not look like much but just like InSight's first image from the surface of Mars, it's an important milestone in space communications.
+Snapped as a farewell, this image of Mars comes Monday from MarCO B, one of the two MarCO CubeSats originally launched on the same rocket that sent InSight on its course to the Red Planet.
+It might not look like much, but just like InSight's first image from the surface of Mars, it's an important milestone in space communications.

 The two briefcase-sized CubeSats, nicknamed WALL-E and EVE, became the first and second CubeSats to go to deep space.
 After launching with InSight in May, the two satellites deployed their radio antennas and travelled along their own trajectories to the Red Planet.
 They weren't critical to the success of today's mission, but they did lend a helping hand.